RosettaCommons/documentation/cartesian-ddG.md

  -fa_max_dis 9.0 # modify fa_atr and fa_sol behavior, really important for protein stability (default: 6)
  -[scorefunction option]: any other options for score function containing cart_bonded term, for example, -beta_cart or -score:weights talaris2014_cart]
 ```

+For ddg:mut_file format, please refer to [[here | ddg-monomer]].
+Note that this file contains the mutations you want to introduce at once, which means, specifying more than one mutation in a single file will try to mutate all together at same time.
+Scanning over separate mutations (e.g. ALA scanning) will therefore require running this app separately using different mut_file as input.

 ### Interface mode